mtopircean/essential-oils/README.md

     main()
 ```

-I`ve also chose to separate it from the rest of the code visually by using CYAN color, dedicated only to this section.
+I`ve also chose to separate it from the rest of the code visually by using CYAN colour, dedicated only to this section.

 Main menu is providing access to 6 main function:
     1. Add a product to the database